ojarsbuddy/bbo/bbo directing messages.md

 We filled the seats today -- perhaps another time?

+This is an invitational club and members invite the guests.

 ## after the start

 ♥ Please do not call TD for unfinished board adjustment unless you think an error has been made.
 We get a list to review every round and will adjust if result is clear.
 Answering TD calls about them only slows us down, TY for patience